The Log1 Contest provides an excellent opportunity for a school

 DVD "Hard Problems", as prizes to be given at random to participants that take all three tests.

 The Log 1 contest is FREE, but participation is restricted to schools

 with active Mu Alpha Theta chapters.
 All students at the school may participate in the contest,

-but only members of Mu Alpha Theta are eligible for prizes or for scores to be counted towards the top awards.
+but only members and associates of Mu Alpha Theta are eligible for prizes or for scores to be counted towards the top awards.

-Sponsors are responsible for entering the names of their eligible members by Feb 15, 2013, if they want students to
+Sponsors are responsible for entering the names of their eligible members and associates by Feb 15, 2015, if they want students to

 Divisions: Students compete only against other students with similar math course background.